 Having a root canal performed on a tooth is the treatment of choice to save a tooth that otherwise would die and have to be removed.
-Many patients believe that removing a tooth that has problems is the solution, but what is not realized is that extracting (pulling) a tooth will ultimately be more costly and cause significant problems for adjacent teeth.
+Many patients believe that removing a tooth that has problems is the solution, but extracting (pulling) a tooth can ultimately be more costly and cause significant problems for adjacent teeth.

 Once the tooth is thoroughly cleaned, it will be sealed with either a permanent filling or, if additional appointments are needed, a temporary filling will be placed.